Channels

 1. Navigate to the Properties section of Amplitude Data and open the Channels tab.

 2. Click + Add Channel Classifier.
 A pre-built, default channel definition screen opens.
 Optionally, click the default channel title (Channel) to edit the name.
-You can also add a description below it, if you like.
+You can also add a description below it.

 You can add multiple properties to a row to create a more complex classifier.

-4. Add one row for each channel you would like to define.
+4. Add one row for each channel you'd like to define.
 For example, you can add rows labeled Paid, Organic, Referral, and Direct to create a high-level channel definition.

-If a channel could be defined as row A OR row B, you can add one row for A and one row for B, and then set the channel name to be the same for both rows.
+If you can define a channel as row A OR row B, add one row for A and one for B, then set the channel name to the same value for both rows.

 6. Click Save.
 Amplitude labels channels in property dropdowns under the Channels category.